Note: You can bring your car anytime to our auto service shop in Hamilton if you are not sure how to fix the problem. Our licensed mechanics can help.

 If you turn on the air conditioner, take note of how it operates.
 Do you hear strange noises from the air conditioner?
 Is the air blowing from the air conditioner not as cold as always?
 If you experience these issues, you might have trouble with the compressor.
 Unfortunately, you can’t do much about this issue yourself.
 You should book a service with CRS Automotive, so we can diagnose the problem and provide you with reliable advice on how to solve it.

-At CRS Automotive in Hamilton and Stoney Creek, Canada, we are experienced at resolving car air conditioner problems for our clients, so give us a call if your air conditioner is not working correctly.
+At CRS Automotive in Hamilton, Canada, we are experienced at resolving car air conditioner problems for our clients, so give us a call if your air conditioner is not working correctly.